 Clinical Learning Centers are available at both the Eau Claire campus and the Marshfield Site.
 Both locations have the capability to stream sessions virtually for a variety of learners.
 Lab areas are equipped with fully functional hospital beds, a nursing station, medication dispensing units and supplies.
 Simulation areas are equipped with state-of-the-art mannequins, audiovisual controls and a debriefing area.
 Students integrate learning from the CLC to their patient care in clinicals and practica.
 Opportunities to use the CLC are built into class schedules and students can also take advantage of open lab times.

-The simulators and mannequins we have at our two sites range from talking and producing fluid to no sounds or responses.
-We even have a full body birthing simulator.
-See the list below of the simulators and mannequins available to our students.
+The simulators and mannequins we have at our two sites are able to do a variety of actions, including talking and producing fluid.
+We even have a full-body birthing simulator!
+Some of our simulators and mannequins available to our students include: